Subterfuge-Revived/Remake-Discord/README.md

 5. Test out the bot.
     - Run `npm run bot` and you should see the bot come online.

-## Run Scripts

-The following scripts are avaliable for this repository:

-`npm run lint` - Checks your code for syntax and style.
-For example, ensures all strings are double quotes, correct spacing, no unused imports, etc.
-`npm run debug` - Runs the bot in a debugger process within visual studio code.
-Pressing `F5` will start and attach the VS Code debugger so that you can debug your code.
-`npm run bot` - Runs the bot.
-`npm run test` - Not yet implemented.

 ## Docker Setup
 1. [Install docker](https://docs.docker.com/get-docker/) for your device
 2. [Install VSCode](https://code.visualstudio.com/)